FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-v13-hyperdrive-ama-1-recap.md

 **Q: What is the network doing to incentivize all miners to upgrade existing CC sectors to store real data from clients?
 Are there any WIP FIPs**

-A: To upgrade the CC sectors with deals, follow the steps [here](https://docs.filecoin.io/mine/lotus/sector-pledging/#upgrading-pledged-sectors).
+A: To upgrade the CC sectors with deals, follow the steps [in the Filecoin documentation](https://docs.filecoin.io/mine/lotus/sector-pledging/#upgrading-pledged-sectors).
 Miners can earn FIL for storing client’s deals.
 If the deal is a Filecoin Plus verified deal with datacap, the miner will get 10x adjusted power.

 **Q: Is there an upper limit for the max gas used / gas limit for the two new messages or can the new messages be maxed out up to a blocks gas limit?**